xbmc/kodi-tv/src/content/article/kodi-21-2-omega-release/index.md

 - Replace context menu items 'Set actor/artist thumb' with 'Choose art' to make it possible again to add/and set other artwork, not only thumbnails ([PR](https://github.com/xbmc/xbmc/pull/25725))
 - Fixed _mark watched/unwatched_ operations missing in certain context menus ([PR](url))
 - Honour `importwatchedstate` and `importresumepoint` settings from advancedsettings.xml ([PR](https://github.com/xbmc/xbmc/pull/26177))
-- In preparation for our next major release, we've been updating the translation strings in all 59 of our binary add-ons (audio, inputstream, peripheral, screensaver, vfs, visualisation...).
-These updates have now all been backported to this release, so there's a bonus of a year's worth of fixes and improvements here.

 **Video**